stanford-crfm/helm/README.md

 # Contributing

-To contribute to this project, install the dependencies:
+To contribute to this project, install the dependencies and git hook scripts:

-    ./pre-commit.sh
+    ./pre-commit.sh && pre-commit install

 To run unit tests:

     python -m pytest

-Before pushing code changes to the remote repo, run the pre-commit script:

-    ./pre-commit.sh